 Not a major issue for you if you just hooking up ServiceNow to another instance of ServiceNow somewhere in your client/vendor network.
 You probably know how the API works and the other end looks pretty similar!
 However, what happens when you add a CRM to the mix… and then an HR system, and then payroll, and then a handful of marketing apps… you get the picture, right?

 This is unmanageable and the learning involved is long, tedious and probably not something you have the capacity for.
 So you have two options; you can muddle through and hope for the best, OR you can use a Many-to-Many integration solution, such as ONEiO.cloud.

-Many-to-Many works by leveraging pre-built integration across your most commonly used apps and service providers.
-The provides you with a centralised hub to manage all these integrations from.
+Many-to-Many works by leveraging pre-built integration across your most commonly used apps, service providers and vendors.
+The provides you with a centralised hub to manage all these multipoint integrations from.
 Each end-point has an adapter, which translates everything it sends out into a single language that the hub can easily understand and use to route data around your service ecosystem at any scale.

 This is means one app can communication with an unlimited number of other apps just by sending one message to the integration hub.
 It’s easy, fast and highly scalable.
 But more than this, you never have touch an API or line of code ever again!

 Many-to-many integrations solve a BIG problem, in that you no longer BUILD your integrations.
 You simply add them to your network.
 They are architected entirely differently to traditional integrations,

 in the sense that it is well and truly centralized.